mikrotron-zg/poslotron/README.md

 3) fetch the database driver:
 ./ant download-PG-JDBC

+4) build it:
+./ant build

-4) configure database connection: look up CHANGEME in ./framework/entity/config/entityengine.xml
+5) configure database connection: look up CHANGEME in ./framework/entity/config/entityengine.xml

-5) load initial data:
+6) load initial data:
 ./ant load-demo
 OR
 ./ant load-seed

-6) start:
+7) start:
 ./ant start

 Access it by connecting to localhost:8080/catalog and logging in as admin with password ofbiz.